 Once I had joined Team Energy, I was curious as to how it was founded and what the founders and alumni of Team Energy were up to now.

 I have had the honour of interviewing Minke Goes, one of the founders of Team Energy, for this first article!

 Who are we?

-Team Energy is a group of enthusiast, motivated and talented students interested in the current energy transition.
+Team Energy is a group of enthusiastic, motivated and talented students interested in the current energy transition.
 The energy transition is a topic with high societal relevance, some important changes need to be made in order to maintain life as we know it today.
 To initiate these changes is challenging, not only awareness and willingness are needed, but also new creative ideas and smart technical innovations.Therefore, we created the following mission:

 We, Team Energy, accelerate the transition towards sustainable energy through technological innovation, by informing, inspiring and connecting students with relevant others, inside and outside the university, in order to encourage them to contribute to this energy transition.